cboxdoerfer/fsearch/README.md

 <https://hosted.weblate.org/projects/fsearch/>

 If you want to contribute translations please submit them there, instead of opening pull requests on GitHub.
-Instructions
+This also includes any suggestions to the English texts — English isn't my first language, so there are likely errors and unusual wordings.

-can be found here:
+Instructions can be found here:
 <https://docs.weblate.org/en/latest/user/basic.html>

 And of course: Thank you for taking the time to translate FSearch!